DD9/dd9/wp-content/plugins/postie/readme.txt

 Simply upload the icons you want to the postie/icons/custom directory.
 You must name the icons according to the following scheme:
 `{filetype}-{size}.png`

+NOTE THAT ANY CUSTOM FILES ADDED TO THE POSTIE DIRECTORY WILL BE DELETED IF YOU USE THE NORMAL WORDPRESS UPGRADE PROCESS.

 For example, for word documents, you could use: